Expert guidance for inducing lactation, relactation, and co-lactation now covered by insurance

 The administrative fee is $195.
 This covers at least six consultations per parent/baby dyad.

-If parents plan to co-lactate, I can accept insurance from either parent as long as the insured parent attends the consultation.
-If both parents are covered, then I do request insurance information for both.
+If parents plan to co-lactate, I can accept insurance from either parent as long as the parent whose plan is covered by TLN participates in the consultation.
+Whenever possible, both parents should request coverage through TLN.
+Each parent/parent/baby triad will be charged a single administrative fee.

 If baby is arriving via surrogacy and the gestational carrier will be providing milk for baby, I can meet with her to discuss establishing lactation and pumping, storing, and shipping milk.
 Although I would not charge an additional administrative fee, the GC would have to be covered under her insurance unless the intended parent choses to self-pay for her consultations.